-Sgt Matt Ratana has been posthumously named the Unsung Hero award winner at the BBC Sports Personality of the Year show.
+Sam Barlow has been named the BBC Sports Personality of the Year Unsung Hero for 2021.

 She was nominated by the Fitmums & Friends group she set up in Hull.